nazmulahasanbs23/gitlab_ci_cd/README.md

+## Overview
+I have tried to install gitlab & automate the CI/CD with the gitlab runner using docker.
+To calibrate the overview I have used vagrant.
+Please find the Vagrantfile in the resource section of the repo.

 ## Prerequisites
-I have used vagrant to calibrate this test installation for gitlab & gitlab runner Please find the Vagrantfile in the resource section of the repo.

 I have used two servers, one for gilab & other for gitlab runner

 * gitlab-server ip: 10.2.3.4